-Anyone who has ever looked into their pet’s eyes at a moment of sadness, worry or fear has no doubt that our pets are capable of experiencing empathy.
-You need only one quick glimpse of dog who has his owner’s sole attention while playing a game of fetch to know that dogs are capable of joy.
+Anyone who has ever looked into their pet’s eyes at a moment of sadness, worry, or fear has no doubt that our pets are capable of experiencing empathy.
+You need only one quick glimpse of a dog who has his owner’s sole attention while playing a game of fetch to know that dogs are capable of joy.
 It should be no surprise, then, that pets can feel grief at the loss of a loved one just as we do.

-Grief has been observed in many wild species following the death of a mate, offspring or pack-mate.
-Chimpanzees and gorillas (our fellow primates) have visibly grieved the loss of a companion or child by crying out, rejecting food and refusing to leave their dead companion’s side.
+Grief has been observed in many wild species following the death of a mate, offspring, or pack-mate.
+Chimpanzees and gorillas (our fellow primates) have visibly grieved the loss of a companion or child by crying out, rejecting food, and refusing to leave their dead companion’s side.
 Similar behaviors have been seen in elephants, who appear to shed tears as they caress the bones of lost friends in elephant graveyards.
 Whether primate or pachyderm, animal grief is real.

 It is clear that pets grieve, whether they lose a human companion or a fellow pet companion.
 But just as with any other personality trait, different pets will grieve in different ways.
 The death of a family member – whether human or animal – causes stress to both you and your pet, and seeing your pet grieve can cause extra heartbreak on top of the grief you already feel having lost a companion yourself.
 Try to remember that the grief will eventually lessen for you both as you struggle to get through your days together.